Top 10 Best Radar Detectors for 2016, Buyer’s Guide

-However, if my parents wanted a radar detector, since they’re not very tech savvy and they’d want a simple plug-and-play experience, I’d recommend the Max360 for them.
+If my parents wanted a radar detector, since they’re not very tech savvy and they’d want a simple plug-and-play experience, I’d recommend the Max360 for them.
 The V1 is great, but it really does require your phone to get all the functionality and information you’d want, plus you need your phone to do some of the more advanced and important programming.
 The Max360 lets you do all this stuff in one integrated package.
 This is where it largely comes down to your personal preferences.

 If you decide on the V1, I’d actually recommend you NOT buy from Amazon.
 If you do, you’ll pay more than full price and get no warranty.
 People resell them there at a profit.
 Buy a V1 directly from Valentine.
 If you’re considering a used V1, watch this video first.
 Finally, once you purchase a V1 ($400), Android bluetooth module ($50), and pair it with your Android phone, check out this tutorial to set up your V1 / YaV1.
 If you go for the iPhone version, get the iPhone version of the bluetooth module and purchase V1Driver.
 V1Driver is basically ready to go out of the box, but it does have some options which are all explained within the app itself.

-If you get the Redline, here’s my tutorial on how to set up and configure your Redline.
+Once you get the Redline, here’s my tutorial on how to set up and configure your Redline.

 Radenso Pro SE: Long Range Performance, City/Highway Driving ($499)

-If you like the idea of the all out maximum performance of the Redline and the Magnum but you want a GPS chip built into the detector for all the city-based functionality like the GPS lockouts, low speed muting, and redlight camera alerts, take a look at the Radenso Pro SE.
+If you like the idea of the all out maximum performance of the Redline but you want a GPS chip built into the detector for all the city-based functionality like the GPS lockouts, low speed muting, and redlight camera alerts, take a look at the Radenso Pro SE.
 This is your well-rounded yet high performing city/highway detector.

 A little quirk to bring up: It doesn’t display an exact frequency when you detect radar with it.
 Knowing the exact frequency is helpful for telling the difference between different sources of radar, but most people won’t care or use this feature.
 It will tell you if the signal is around 34.700 or 35.500, for example, but not if it’s exactly 34.726 or 35.493.
-This is something that many enthusiasts look for, but for most people, a ballpark frequency is good enough.
+This is something that many enthusiasts look for, but for most people, a ballpark frequency is really good enough.

-So as it stands, you get a very compact radar detector (the smallest one here) yet with a ton of performance in that little package.
+So as it stands, you get a very compact radar detector (the smallest one here) yet you get a ton of performance in that little package.
 It has a pretty good blind spot filter, has a GPS chip for all your city-based driving needs, not to mention you get free lifetime updates and a warranty that’s twice as long (two years) as most everyone else.

 There is also a lower performing version of the Radenso Pro SE, known as the Radenso Pro, and it retails for $349, but I feel that stepping up for the $499 Radenso Pro SE is really the way to go.
 It will do a better job at helping you detect radar at a distance where it counts.